What is Cannabidiol

 Milligrams per milliliter

 This chart allows for easy comparison of the cannabinoids in each strain.
-To determine which are best for your needs, please click the link to the chart listed above that talks about cannabinoids.
-Do remember that the nondecarbed oil is the only way to get the full terpene profile.
+We cannot provide "medical advice", meaning we can't list which cannabinoids work best for your ailment.
+Please check the link to the chart above, it's in big bold print, and it'll tell you which cannabinoid combination you should try.
+Do remember that the non-decarbed oil is the only way to get the terpene content.